jwerbin95/Database-E-Commerce-Project/README.md

 <p>Implemented adding/removing items from a users cart and displaying user information within their profile page.</p>

-<p>Server will log to the server_log file using morgan and currently runs on port 3000.</p>
+<p>Server will log to the server_log file using morgan and currently runs on port 3000.
+Wireframe built using Pencil.</p>